JasaTavcar/nand2tetris/README.md

 # nand2tetris
 Building a general purpose computer all the way up from a simple nAND gate.

+Roughly following the nand2tetris website but from scratch, without the provided software tools.
+The starting nAND gate is a Python class with a simple if statement.

-## Chapter one: Boolean logic
+## Part I: Boolean logic
-Nand -> elementary gates
+nAND -> elementary gates

+Time scale:
-Theory: 1h 30min
+- Theory: 1h 30min
-Implementation: 3h 30min
+- Implementation: 3h 30min

+## Part II: Boolean arithmatic

+Time scale:
+- Theory: 50min
+- Implementation: 1h